thaleslima/GuideApp/README.md

 * [Butterknife][3]

-Services used on the backend
+Services used on the backend services
 ------------------------------------

 * [Google App Angine][10]